ybezsonov/kro/CONTRIBUTING.md

 As with issues above, to keep things tidy and moving along, the maintainers may close PRs that appear to be duplicates, are incomplete and have no discussion for a period of time, or that don't follow the process in spirit.

-If a PR is closed and you feel like it needs to be open, we are always open to discussion.
+If a PR is closed, and you feel like it needs to be open, we are always open to discussion.

 ## Development setup

-Setup the [local enviroment](docs/developer-getting-started.md) to build and test the code locally.
+Setup the [local environment](docs/developer-getting-started.md) to build and test the code locally.

 ## Finding contributions to work on
 Looking at the existing issues is a great way to find something to work on.
 As the project uses the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any 'help wanted' issues is a great place to start.